bemmar/catalyst-js-cli/readme.md

-# catalyst-cli CLI
+# catalyst cli

-A CLI for catalyst-cli.
+A CLI for catalyst.

 ## Customizing your CLI